5 Telescopes for Kids Under 12: Fun & Educational Stargazing

 3) Emarth Portable Telescope

-The Emarth Portable Telescope serves as a fantastic option for children under 12.
+The Emarth Portable Telescope serves as a fantastic option for children under 12 and on a budget.
 This telescope comes with a compact design, making it easy for kids to handle and carry around.
 Its lightweight frame ensures that young astronomers won’t struggle to set it up or move it from one place to another.

-Equipped with a 360mm focal length and 70mm aperture, the Emarth Portable Telescope allows for clear viewing of celestial objects.
-Kids can enjoy watching the Moon, planets, and even some brighter deep-sky objects.
+It is equipped with a 360mm focal length and 70mm aperture, the Emarth Portable Telescope allows for clear viewing of celestial objects.
+Kids can enjoy watching the Moon, and on clear nights the planets, and even some brighter deep-sky objects.
 The telescope includes two eyepieces, providing different magnification options to explore various details of the night sky.

 Another feature of the Emarth Portable Telescope is its adjustable tripod.
 This makes it more convenient for kids to find a comfortable viewing angle.
 The tripod is sturdy yet easy to adjust, offering stability during observation sessions.
 This adaptability helps young users have a more enjoyable stargazing experience.